mmistakes/made-mistakes-jekyll/_posts/2012-08-31-paperfaces-ipad-portrait-project.md

   </ul>
 </div><!-- /.footnote -->

-## PaperFaces iPad Portraits Gallery

-Click thumbnail images to view each portrait in full screen glory.

-I make every effort to update the gallery weekly with the newest portraits.
-If you absolutely have to see the latest PaperFaces drawing the second I finish it, best follow me on [Twitter](http://twitter.com/mmistakes) or [Tumblr](http://mademistakes.tumblr.com).
-You won't be able to grab the full size originals (2048&times;1536 pixels) there, but...

-## PaperFaces Frequently Asked Questions
+## Frequently Asked Questions

-### How do I get a PaperFaces portrait of my own?
+### Draw Me!
+Draw Me!

-You can do any (or all) of the following to request a PaperFaces portrait.
+You can do any (or all) of the following to request a PaperFaces portrait from moi.
 (Please keep in mind, this project is called "PaperFaces" for a reason.
 So think real hard before requesting a drawing if your avatar doesn't include your face or is a cartoon character.
 Sure, I've drawn logos, cats, and a caricature of The Mona Lisa, but I'm really trying to limit the scope to just people.)

 * [Retweet this message](http://twitter.com/mmistakes/status/240601384477659136).
 * Donate between $5--50 via PayPal to the Project.